History of West Bend Germanfest[Reprinted with permission from the “Washington County Insider” / Judy Steffes Editor]

 Proceeds build the community….

-Beginning in 2016, all of the proceeds will be used to support the life and ministry of Habitat for Humanity of Washington and Dodge County.
-In past years West Bend Germanfest silently donated its proceeds back into the community.
-“Over the history of Germanfest, all of the estimated half million dollars that WB Germanfest has raises has gone back into the community,” said Jon Kieckhafer.
+Beginning in 2016, all of the proceeds will be used to support the life and ministry of Habitat for Humanity of Washington and Dodge Counties.
+In past years West Bend GERMANfest silently donated its proceeds back into the community.
+“Over the history of GERMANfest, all of the estimated half million dollars that WB GERMANfest has raised has gone back into the community,” said Jon Kieckhafer.
 Funding has been targeted towards Downtown improvements and other community organizations including Washington County Food Pantry, Cedar Lake Campus, United Way of Washington County, Washington County Fair Park, Wautoma Disaster Fund, West Bend Beautification Committee, West Bend Teen Center, Washington County Historical Society, West Bend Library, Threshold, Kathy Hospice, West Bend Park and Rec, West Bend Fire & Police Departments and the Washington County Sheriff’s Department.